m-lego/m65/notes/assembly.md

 ![lego](pics/lego_1.jpg)

-you can use a 16x32 plate and a mixture of lego plates, 1x2 and/or 1x4, corners if you have too.
+you can use a 16x32 plate or 2x16x16 plates and a mixture of lego plates, 1x2 and/or 1x4, corners if you have too.
 Also you can use a full brick and plate to give it a typing angle (around 6˚) already assembled in the picture above.

 put it as you please